 4. Petitions: The name says it – young girls approach you asking if you speak English.
 They will ask you to sign a petition, under the pretext of which they would steal your valuables.
 Or make you sign a document which makes you give the girls some money.
 As soon as you get involved, you are surrounded by the accomplices forcing you to heed to their demands.

 5. Rose, Friendship band scam: You get offered a rose or a friendship band or some other gift.
-Once you accept it, you are hounded to pay an exorbitant sum for it.
+If you accept it, you have to pay an exorbitant sum for it.

 Paris travel for women and girls:

 Paris is generally pretty safe to travel, but then you never know and it is better to keep some things in consideration to make sure you have a safe and a beautiful trip.
 Don’t befriend strangers and be conned with their charm.
 Stay safe and away from the scammers toiling around the touristic attractions.
 In case of emergency, contact the CFCV, an association for safeguarding women and their rights.